 When enum fields are public, Java allows them to be mutable.
 This can lead to unexpected consequences such as accidental or malicious changes to the object, while users expect enums to be immutable.
 Fields in an enum should be private, set in the constructor, and have no setter methods.

 Java 12 added the notion of a switch expression.
-A switch expression, unlike a switch statement, guarantees coverage of all enumeration values by its choices when applied to a basic enum type under circumstances shown in the examples in clause 6.27 “Switch statements and static analysis [CLL]”.
+A switch expression, unlike a switch statement, guarantees coverage of all enumeration values by its choices when applied to a basic enum type under circumstances shown in the examples in 6.27 “Switch statements and static analysis [CLL]”.

-6.5.2 Guidance to language users
+6.5.2 Avoidance mechanisms for language users

+To avoid the vulnerabilities or mitigate their ill effects, Java software developers can:

-Follow the guidance from ISO/IEC TR 24772-1:2019 clause 6.5.5.
+Apply the avoidance mechanisms from ISO/IEC 24772-1:2024 6.5.5.

 For class-based enums, ensure that enum values are not mutable by making members in an enum type private, by setting the members in the constructor, and by not providing setter methods.